jbkunst/highcharter/README.md

 There are a lot of vignettes to show how highcharter works and what you can do:

-- `vignette("highcharter")` explore the basics of the package.
+- `vignette("highcharter")` to explore the basics of the package.
+- `vignette("first-steps")` to know how to make a visualization from a data frame.
-- `vignette("showcase")` to see how much highcharts is flexible in terms of customization and design.
+- `vignette("showcase")` to see highcharts flexibility in terms of customization and design.
 - `vignette("highcharts-api")` show the main functions to configure charts with the implemented Highcharts API.